-If there is documented medical necessity for another bariatric surgery procedure, following a covered bariatric surgery, the Plan will cover the procedure if all of the following criteria are met:
+If there is documented medical necessity for another bariatric surgery procedure, following a covered bariatric surgery, the Plan will cover the procedure if certain criteria are met and the member continues to meet the Plan coverage criteria.
+The second surgical procedure will be subject to a separate \$500 co-payment.